initialcontext/esurient/README.md

 ### Warning ###
 This software uses a stable and proven method for running non-MapReduce, long-lived processes on a Hadoop cluster.
 However, Esurient specializes in giving you all the rope you need to hang yourself, so _use common sense_.
 Additional caution is advised when your Esurient job will share a cluster with other users' jobs.
+Make sure job authors understand the Hadoop Configuration values they override, and the resource commitments job tasks will require on the cluster.